 - Weight1.72 pounds

 You’re going to find that dive watches have to contain a non-corrosive material.
 Titanium, stainless steel, silicone, and rubber are the optimal components for any good dive watch.
 In most cases, sapphire is considered to be the optimal crystal for dive watches, though many dive watch glass is contained of harder minerals for deeper dives.
-Any good dive watch is going to be a bit wide-banded to fit over bulky equipment.
+Any good dive watch or diving knife is going to be a bit wide-banded to fit over bulky equipment.
 That being said, you know what to look for, but let’s hop into more detail.